lliendo/Radar/docs/overview.rst

   are exceeded.

-Any of these ideas requires that you write a plugin for it, Radar does not include any built-in functinality and these tasks are delegated to plugins.
+Any of these ideas requires that you write a plugin for it, Radar does not include any built-in functionality and these tasks are delegated to plugins.
-You can take a look how to develop checks and plugins on the following sections of this document.
+You can take a look at how to develop checks and plugins on the following sections of this document.
 Don't panic !
 A lot of effort has been put to make these tasks as simple as possible, so keep reading the docs.